cosmelab/dna-barcoding-analysis/README.md

 ## Adaptable for Other Projects

-This pipeline is generic — use it for any Sanger sequencing project.

-### Different Organisms

-- Insects, plants, fungi, bacteria, fish, mammals
-- Any organism with reference sequences in GenBank
+**Current implementation:** COI barcoding for mosquito identification

+**Potential adaptations:** This pipeline could be modified for other Sanger sequencing projects by replacing reference sequences and .ab1 files.
+The workflow (QC → Consensus → Alignment → Tree → BLAST) works for any organism with GenBank data.

-### Different Barcode Regions
+### Possible Barcode Regions

-- **COI** (animals) — current default
+Examples of what this pipeline could be adapted for:
 - **ITS** (fungi)
 - **rbcL, matK** (plants)
 - **16S rRNA** (bacteria)
+- **COI** (other animals)

-### How to Customize
+### How to Adapt

 ```bash
 # 1. Replace reference sequences